 Not only do multidimensional details of link building require multiple hires to assemble a reasonable in-house team, but qualified hires are usually costly due to their high demand.
 And unless you already have link building tools, you’ll need to spend even more money on high-quality resources that they’ll need.

-On the other hand, outsourcing lets you personalize link building decisions according to budget constraints without compromising access to top of the line marketing tools and knowledge.
-In short, outsource link building will cost you less for more.
+On the other hand, outsourcing lets you personalize link building decisions according to budget constraints without compromising access to top-of-the-line marketing tools and knowledge.
+In short, outsourcing link building will cost you less for more.

 You Want to Focus on Your Strengths